 Ma and Pa Kettle mix mathematical principles in this amusing old movie clip on YouTube.

-Abbott and Costello also mix mathematical principles in this amusing old movie clip on YouTube.
+Abbott and Costello also mix mathematical principles in this amusing old movie clip and also this one on YouTube.

 When asked, most people get this question wrong :